Ivan-Ayub97/Warlock-Studio/README.md

 ---

-**Warlock-Studio** is a powerful, open-source desktop application for Windows that integrates state-of-the-art AI models for video and image enhancement.
-Inspired by the work of [Djdefrag](https://github.com/Djdefrag) on tools like **QualityScaler** and **FluidFrames**, this suite provides a unified, high-performance interface for upscaling, restoration, and frame interpolation.
+**Warlock-Studio** is an open-source desktop application for **Windows** that integrates state-of-the-art AI models for video and image enhancement.
+Inspired by [Djdefrag](https://github.com/Djdefrag) tools like **QualityScaler** and **FluidFrames**, this suite offers a unified, high-performance interface for **upscaling, restoration, and frame interpolation**.

-Version 4.1 builds on previous improvements with enhanced GPU utilization, comprehensive compatibility fixes, and optimization of model loading processes to provide a robust, reliable, and high-performance AI media enhancement experience.
+Version **4.1** introduces improved GPU utilization, compatibility fixes, and optimized model loading for a faster, more stable experience.

 ---

-### ► Download Installer (v4.1)
+## 📥 Download Installer (v4.1)

-Get the latest stable release from any of the following platforms:
+Get the latest stable release:

 <table>
   <tr>